BestTimesToVisit.com Logo

 cultural

-Explore the serene Bukchon Hanok Village, a maze of traditional Korean houses.
-Wander its charming alleyways, discover hidden tea houses, and admire the artistry of the preserved architecture.
-Look for artisan workshops tucked away for unique souvenirs.
+Explore Bukchon Hanok Village, a maze of charming traditional houses.
+Wander its alleyways, discover hidden tea houses, and soak in the atmosphere.
+Look for artisan workshops tucked away – you might find unique souvenirs.

 DMZ Day Trip: A Journey Through History